VirtualPixel/Habitus/ReadMe.md

 You're also able to set reminders, custom goals, icons, colors, and more.
 It will keep track of the streaks you have on each habit, and motivate you to keep it going.

-With a personalized approach, Habits will be able to fit your needs.
+With a personalized approach, Habitus will be able to fit your needs.

 ## Preview
 List your Habits: